cizordj/i3-colorblocks/readme.txt

 Dependencies on Debian Sid:

-dunst i3 polybar xwallpaper fonts-font-awesome xdg-utils sensible-utils alsa-utils fonts-firacode flameshot xautolock numlockx suckless-tools
+dunst i3 polybar xdg-utils nautilus cmus alsa-utils flameshot xcalc numlockx suckless-tools

 Optional dependencies:

-surf, nautilus, xcalc, brightnessctl, picom
+brightnessctl, picom

 Other dependencies:

-passmenu (which is not found in Debian)
+passmenu (which is not on Debian's repos)